Giants vs. Phillies Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has recorded 30 hits with four doubles, a triple, seven home runs and 27 walks.
-He has driven in 14 runs with one stolen base.
+- LaMonte Wade Jr has 32 hits with four doubles, a triple, seven home runs and 28 walks.
+He has driven in 15 runs with one stolen base.

 Wade Recent Games